Black and white wedding photography may be devoid of color, but sometimes, taking away the color adds something greater to the image.

 With the color gone, that smile, that tear on the cheek, that father-daughter embrace can feel more powerful.

 The concept of playing up emotions in black and white isn’t a recent idea.
-After all, consider what Ted Grant once said: “When you photograph people in colour, you photograph their clothes.
+After all, consider what Ted Grant once said: “When you photograph people in color, you photograph their clothes.
 But when you photograph people in black and white, you photograph their souls!”

-Sometimes, the focus of the shot is the colourful flowers the bride chose, or the lovely orange of the golden hour.
+Sometimes, the focus of the shot is the colorful flowers the bride chose, or the lovely orange of the golden hour.
 But if the image is all about emotion, consider converting the shot to black and white.